The C++ map rbegin method is utilized to retrieve a reverse iterator that points to the final element of the map data structure.

 Return value

-It returns a reverse iterator pointing to the last element of the map.
+It provides a reverse iterator that references the final element of the map.

 Example 1